zarstensen/obsidian-obsimat-plugin/README.md

 > Only one definition can be present in a LaTeX block.
 >

 Definition persistence is based on the location they were defined inside the document, meaning f.ex. a variable cannot be used in the note above its LaTeX block definition.
-Furthermore, all Obsimat code blocks remove all definitions above themselves.
+Furthermore, all `lmat` code blocks remove all definitions above themselves.

 To remove a definition, leave the right hand of the `:=` operator blank.

 > [!NOTE]
 > **Variable Definition Example**
->
 >
 > Define a variable `x` with the value `\sqrt{99}`.
 >
 > `$x := \sqrt{99}$`